estherk15/tic-tac-toe/Notes.md

 * Debug why the switch statement won't accept any number other than 1 [**The input is not an integer, it's a string, so each case had to be changed to a string**]
 * Debug the recursive winner message[**resolved**]
 * creating a dependency injection for a console.log?[**resolved**]
+- There's a bug, O's strategic play is undefined when there's no winner/loser/strategy [**Resolved**] x x o o o x x
 * Create a new test file for building tests for the ticTacToe.js
 * Packaging code options (build readme)

 [After Above]
+- Solve the randomizerFN test (0 is a falsy value)
+- Clean tests, break them out
+- Refactor game, then set up ESLint, have a run through
+- when you set up ESLint, it should pass, no more than 5 overrides
+- Package ESLint
+- Make a commit before Refactor, make a commit before ESLint
+- Add instructions for the developer, run the tests, Readline,
+- virtualbox, ubuntu.
+- randomizerfn, think about what you're checking for.
+- delay O's move on single player easy mode. setTimeout

 ***Notes***